Trump indictment takeaways: Prosecutors detail schemes and lies to keep secret papers

 WHAT ARE THE CHARGES?

 Trump faces 37 felony counts, including 31 counts of willful retention of national defense information under the Espionage Act.
-Each of those 31 counts pertains to a specific classified document found at Mar-A-Lago marked “SECRET” or “TOP SECRET.”
-Topics covered in the documents included U.S. nuclear weapons, the nuclear capabilities of a foreign country and the military activities or capabilities of other countries.

 Other charges include: conspiracy to obstruct justice; corruptly concealing a document or record; concealing a document in a federal investigation; and making false statements.

+Each of the willful retention counts pertains to a specific classified document found at Mar-A-Lago marked “SECRET” or “TOP SECRET.”
+Topics addressed in the documents include details about U.S. nuclear weapons, the nuclear capabilities of a foreign country and the military activities or capabilities of other countries.

-The conspiracy charges relate to Trump’s alleged attempts to hide documents from his own attorney or federal investigators.
-The false statement charges stem from Trump causing his attorney to tell the FBI that no more classified documents were at Mar-a-Lago — but then the FBI later found more than 100 documents during an August 2022 search.
+The conspiracy charges deal with Trump’s alleged attempts to hide documents from his lawyer or federal investigators.
+The false statement charges stem from Trump causing his lawyer to tell the FBI that no more classified documents were at Mar-a-Lago — but then the FBI later found more than 100 documents during an August 2022 search.

-The most serious charges against him carry potential prison sentences of up to 20 years each, but first-time offenders rarely get anywhere near the maximum sentence and the decision would ultimately be up to the judge.
-Trump’s role as a former president is also likely to play a major factor in at sentencing.
+The most serious charges carry potential prison sentences of up to 20 years each.
+But judges have discretion and, if convicted, first-time offenders rarely get anywhere near the maximum sentence.
+Being a former president would also likely be a major consideration in any sentencing.

 WHAT IS THE ALLEGED CONSPIRACY TO OBSTRUCT JUSTICE?

-Prosecutors allege that Trump conspired with Nauta to hide the secret documents he kept at Mar-a-Lago from the grand jury, which issued a subpoena in May 2022 for him to turn over everything left in his possession.
+The indictment accuses Trump and Nauta of conspiring to hide the secret documents from the grand jury, which in May 2022 issued a subpoena for him to turn them over.

-The conspiracy included suggesting that Trump’s attorney falsely tell investigators that the former president didn’t have any more classified documents at Mar-a-Lago.
-It also involved moving boxes to hide the secret documents from Trump’s lawyer, and suggesting that Trump’s lawyer hide or destroy documents that investigators were seeking, the indictment alleges.
+The conspiracy allegation included a suggestion from Trump that has lawyer falsely tell investigators that the former president didn’t have any more classified documents at Mar-a-Lago.
+It also involved moving boxes to hide the secret documents from Trump’s lawyer, and suggesting that Trump’s lawyer hide or destroy documents that investigators were seeking.

-The indictment says that, at Trump’s direction, Nauta moved in late May of last year about 64 boxes of documents from a Mar-a-Lago storage room to the former president’s residence.
-He later returned ‘’approximately 30 boxes” to the storage room on June 2 — the same day Trump’s legal team came to examine the boxes and search for classified documents to return to the government, the indictment says.
+The indictment says that, at Trump’s direction, Nauta moved about 64 boxes of documents from a Mar-a-Lago storage room to the former president’s residence in May 2022.
+He then returned ‘’approximately 30 boxes” to the storage room on June 2 — the same day Trump’s legal team came to examine the boxes and search for classified documents to return to the government, the indictment says.

-Prosecutors allege that Nauta had a brief phone call with Trump before returning those boxes.
-Neither Trump nor Nauta disclosed to the former president’s attorneys that Nauta had moved any of the storage room contents, according to the indictment.
+Nauta had a brief phone call with Trump before returning those boxes, the indictment says.
+Neither Trump nor Nauta told the former president’s lawyers that Nauta had moved any of the storage room contents, the indictment says.

 IS TRUMP ACCUSED OF SHARING CLASSIFIED INFORMATION?

-The indictment alleges that Trump showed classified documents to people who didn’t have security clearnaces on two occasions.
+The indictment alleges that Trump showed classified documents to people who didn’t have security clearances on two occasions.

 The court papers detail a meeting Trump had in July 2021 with a writer and publisher about an upcoming book.
 Trump told the pair “look what I found” and showed them what he described as a senior military official’s “plan of attack,” according to an audio recording of that conversation obtained by investigators.